Six months later

 "wearing a mask might help"

 It became so annoying, because the CDC constantly contradicted itself.
-Unless you hid out in a nuclear fallout shelter, there was no way to know if you get the virus.
-All I remember is secretly hiding my bottle of Purcell santizer in my work truck and wondering how much longer will it last, because you had a better chance of winning Powerball than scoring a bottle of santizer.
+I didn't know anyone that got the virus but I know several that later said they had the worst flu or had a nagging cough that didn't go away for weeks.
+All of this happened to them before March.
+Back then we knew so little about this novel virus.
+All I remember is secretly hiding my bottle of Purcell santizer in my work truck and wondering how much longer will it last.
+I would try to use as little as possible, because you had a better chance of winning Powerball than scoring a bottle of it.

 Slowly things started get back to normal in May.
 My girlfriend and I were finally able to see one another.
 The state gradually allowed businesses to open.
 Many were under huge pressure, especially small businesses.
 But it was different.
 I had to text both the salon and dentist when I arrived.
 I sat my car and waited as they disinfected my chair.
 When I entered it felt like entering some high tech lab as there was a sign at the door

 I finally got my mop chopped as I listened to the trimmer struggling to cut and seeing the clumps of hair dropping to the floor.
 Trying to have a conversation which the hairdresser was a chore as our masks muffled our voices.
 The middle seat was empty as it would have violated the 6' space rule.
 I was just happy to get my hair cut.
 I asked the girl who's been cutting my hair for the past 4 years what she did during her time off and her reply was

 "Drinking a lot of wine and gaining weight"